rwxrob/fluff/README.md

 * Compliment Ansible for system configuration
 * Cater to absolute beginners as well as pros
 * Simplest possible CLI with optional web UI
+* Bridged static IP network support only
 * Highly opinionated defaults
 * Only allow cloud-init images
-* Static IP network support only
 * Secure shell into everything
 * Batteries included

+## Prerequisites

+Fluff is primarily designed to be run from any modern Windows or Mac computer.
+It will also run from most Linux desktop distros as well:

 ## Installation

-Fluff is designed to be run from any Windows or Mac workstation without any prerequisites other than the following:

 1. Install a terminal (Windows Terminal, iTerm2, etc.)
 1. Install VMware Workstation Pro (recommended) or VirtualBox
 1. Install `qemu-img`
 1. Install `fluff` binary

+Fluff will also run from most Linux

 > ⚠️
 > Note Windows users do *not* need to setup WSL2 but it won't hurt.